 - If you are new to this, a daily journaling routine might be excessive.
 Start with weekly journaling and work your way up.

-- The important point is to find your long-term routine.
-We all have off-days and these will in no way impede your progress in the long haul.
+- The primary point is to find your long-term routine.
+We all have off-days, and these will in no way impede your progress in the long haul.

 Useful links on My Daily Journaling Routine

 - more in the section “Life”

 - more under the topic “Personal Growth”

 - Check out my Ultimate Goal Setting Worksheet

 - The 5-Minute Journal by Intelligent Change on Amazon